 Students will apply microeconomic theory and quantitative techniques to managerial decision making.
 They will use these tools to solve problems faced by firms.
-Students will examine such topics as demand analysis and estimation, production and cost analysis, pricing and output decisions within various market structures, competitive strategies, and risk analysis.
+Students will examine such topics as demand analysis and estimation, production and cost analysis, pricing and output decisions within various market structures, and competitive strategies.

-For graduation purposes students with credit for ECON 2350 cannot take ECON 3150 for further credit
+For graduation purposes students with credit for ECON 2350 cannot take ECON 3150 for further credit statistics course